 Britannica

-b.
-Why Operational Definitions Provide More Clarity?
+2. How Operational Definitions Provide More Clarity.

-So, the description for an operational definition explicitly states that it “defines a measure”.
+To recap, the description for an operational definition explicitly states that it “defines a measure”.
 Another way to say this is that an operational definition includes a metric, a standard for measuring or evaluating something.
 Especially for system-to-system data integrations, it is key that “what was sent was understood”.
-To illustrate, see Discover 6 Sigma diagram below that depicts a flow chart with an example.
-This flow chart shows how an operational definition is used to affirm (decide) that there is a common understanding of such things as a concept, a situation, or a business terminology.
+To illustrate, how an operational definition is far superior to a standard dictionary definition, see flow chart below.
+In this case, the flow chart depicts how an operational definition for a business term is used to affirm (decide) that an event, “invoice accuracy” occurred.

-1) Example of Where a Lack of Definition Results in Confusion.
+a.
+Example of Where a Lack of Definition Results in Confusion.

-2) More References on Operational Definitions.
+b.
+More References on Operational Definitions.

-For more detailed discussion on what is an operation definition, see CommonCog’s article, What’s an Operational Definition Anyway? and Advantive’s article, Operational definition.
-Also, see Master of Project Academy’s article, Why Operational Definition is Important in Six Sigma Measure Phase? on operational definitions from a Six Sigma perspective.
-Additionally, see SPC Software’s article, Operational Definition of a Consistent Measurement System for detailed examples of operational definitions.
+- Master of Project Academy’s article, Why Operational Definition is Important in Six Sigma Measure Phase? on operational definitions from a Six Sigma perspective.

 “If you can’t describe what you are doing as a process, you don’t know what you’re doing.”